-- Expected Values refer to the change that would have occurred had experience matched all the assumptions between July 1, 2018 and July 1, 2019. - Asset changes refer to the change in the expected market value to actual market value. - Demographic changes refer to the change in actual current and potential future beneficiary data and elections from July 1, 2018 to July 1, 2019.
-There were more retirees than assumed electing medical coverage. - Change in Health Cost Assumptions refers to the change in actual claim curves compared to the expected claims based on the prior year claims.
-The claim curves were trended based on the trends from the prior year's valuation. - Change in Discount Rate refers to the increase in the liability is due to the decrease in the discount rate from 3.87% to 3.50%. - Other Assumptions changes refer to the change in medical and pharmacy healthcare trends.
+- Expected Values refer to the change that would have occurred had experience matched all the assumptions between July 1, 2019 and July 1, 2020. - Asset changes refer the change in the expected market value to actual market value. - Demographic changes refer to the change in actual current and potential future beneficiary data and elections from July 1, 2019 to July 1, 2020.
+There were more retirements than expected. - Change in Health Cost Assumptions refers to the change in actual claim curves compared to the expected claims based on the prior year claims.
+The claim curves and healthcare trends were updated based on the healthcare actuary's projections.
+The rebates for pharmacy were higher than in the previous years, reducing the net cost. - Change in Discount Rate refers to the increase in the liability is due to the decrease in the discount rate from 3.50% to 2.21%. - Other Assumption changes refer to the change in normal cost and the amortization factor for the unfunded liability.